ffraenz/private-composer-installer/README.md

 - When installing or updating a package, the dist URL `{%version}` placeholder gets replaced by the version set in the package.
 When the placeholder is not present, a version hash is added to the end of the dist URL to force the re-download.
 The versioned dist URL is added to `composer.lock`.
 - Just before downloading the package, `{%XYZ}` formatted placeholders get replaced by their corresponding env variables in the dist URL.
 Env vars will never be stored inside `composer.lock`.
 - Package dist URLs with no `{%XYZ}` formatted placeholders get ignored by this plugin.
-- When an environment variable required by a placeholder is not set, the `.env` file gets loaded.
+- When an environment variable required by a placeholder is not set, the `.env` file gets loaded using the [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) package.
 - When a placeholder cannot be fullfilled, a `MissingEnvException` gets thrown.
 - This installer is not WordPress specific.
 WordPress plugins can be installed using the package type `wordpress-plugin` in conjunction with the `composer/installers` installer.